npmitchell/qBio/README.md

 Concept check: why did we use min() and max() in the definition of edges?

 ### 3b.
-Face Orientation
+Face Orientation (somewhat advanced)
+Recall that the order of a triangle matters: the order of vertex indices listed for a triangle determines which way is "in" or "out" in 3D.
+Here we do a simple check for whether the faces of the cube are pointing the right way.
-Use dot products to check if face normals point away from the mesh center.
+Let's use dot products to check if face normals point away from the mesh center.
+A dot product measures the amount of alignment between two vectors.
+If the face's "normal" direction (ie its "outward" direction) is pointing in a similar direction as the vector pointing from the origin to the face, then the dot product will be positive.
+If the face is oriented the wrong way, then the dot product is negative.

 ```python

 # Compute cube center